ryansheehy0/Adrift_In_Space/README.md

 ## Description
 A space themed Sort the Court.
 You are the captain of an adrift space ship trying to survive and get back to your home planet.
+You are an AI captain of an adrift space ship trying to survive and get back to your home planet.

+You are an AI captain of an adrift space ship trying to keep your crew alive and get back to your home planet.

 Maybe instead of you being a captain you are an AI.